99designs/gqlgen/docs/content/reference/scalars.md

 ## Custom scalars with third party types

-Sometimes you are unable to add add methods to a type — perhaps you don't own the type, or it is part of the standard library (eg `string` or `time.Time`).
+Sometimes you are unable to add methods to a type — perhaps you don't own the type, or it is part of the standard library (eg `string` or `time.Time`).
 To support this we can build an external marshaler:

 ```go